 Cumulative Management Area

-Under the Water Act 2000 (Water Act), a cumulative management area (CMA) can be declared if an area contains 2 or more petroleum tenures, including tenures on which coal seam gas (CSG) activities operate and where there may be cumulative impacts on groundwater resulting from water extraction by the tenure holders.
+Under the Water Act 2000 (Water Act), a cumulative management area (CMA) can be declared if an area contains two or more resource tenures, including tenures on which coal seam gas (CSG) and mining activities operate, and where there may be cumulative impacts on groundwater resulting from water extraction by the tenure holders.

 - Why declare a Cumulative Management Area?

 - How was the boundary of the Surat Cumulative Management Area determined?

 - Approved Surat Cumulative Management Area Underground Water Impact Report

 - Tenures that are located partly within and partly outside the CMA

 Declaring a CMA enables assessment of future impacts using a regional modelling approach and the development of management responses—such as monitoring programs—that are relevant to the potential cumulative impacts.
 It also enables responsibilities to be assigned, through the approved underground water impact report, to each tenure holder in the area for monitoring, bore and baseline assessments, and negotiating make good arrangements.